Deformations of T-log-symplectic log-canonical Poisson structures and symmetric Poisson CGL extensions: Introduction and main results

-is a sequence of $n$ elements in $X^*(\TT)$ such that $\la \beta_j, \beta_j \ra \neq 0$ for every $j \in [1, n]$.
-Given such a pair $(\lara, \bbeta)$, let $\pi_0$ be the log-canonical Poisson structure on $\mX = \CC^n$ given by\footnote{While there is no harm to remove the minus sign in the definition of $\pi_0$ and adjust the results in the paper accordingly, the minus sign is there to align with the special example of standard Poisson structure on generalized Schubert cells which has appeared in a series of papers \cite{LM:mixed, LMi:Kostant, EL:BS} and has been implemented into a computer program.}
+We say that a log-canonical Poisson structure $\pi_0$ on $\CC^n$ is {\it of $\TT$-action type} if\footnote{While there is no harm in removing the minus sign in the definition of $\pi_0$ and adjusting the results in the paper accordingly, the minus sign is there to align with the special example of the standard Poisson structure on generalized Schubert cells which has appeared in a series of papers \cite{LM:mixed, LMi:Kostant, EL:BS} and has been implemented into a computer program.}